Ford profit falls in third quarter on truck costs

 DEARBORN, Mich.
 (AP) — Ford's new aluminum-sided F-150 will be a lot lighter and more efficient when it goes on sale later this year.
 But for now it's a serious drag on profits.

-Ford's net income dropped 34 percent to $835 million in the third quarter, largely due to the cost of launching the pickup.
-The new F-150, which is 700 pounds lighter due to its aluminum construction, is scheduled to go on sale by the end of this year.
+Ford's net income dropped 34 percent to $835 million in the third quarter, largely due to the cost of launching the new pickup.

-Despite the bad news, Ford beat Wall Street's expectations for the July-September period.
-The company earned 21 cents per share, down from 31 cents in the same period a year ago.
-Without one-time items, including $160 million for separation payments in Europe, Ford earned 24 cents.
+Ford earned 21 cents per share, down from 31 cents in the July-September period a year ago.
+Without one-time items, including separation costs in Europe, Ford earned 24 cents.
 That beat Wall Street's expectation of 19 cents, according to analysts polled by FactSet.